espressif/esp-mesh-lite/components/mesh_lite/User_Guide.md

 ### Tree Topology

 ESP-MESH-LITE is based on the traditional Wi-Fi protocol and can be regarded as a provisioning protocol that combines multiple independent Wi-Fi networks into a single WLAN network.
-In a Wi-Fi network, a station is limited to a single connection to an AP at any given time (upstream connection), while an AP can connect to multiple stations at the same time (downstream connection).
+In a Wi-Fi network, a station is limited to a single connection to an AP at any given time (upstream connection), while an AP can be simultaneously connected to multiple stations (downstream connection).
 However, the ESP-MESH-LITE network allows a node to act as both station and AP, so a node in ESP-MESH-LITE can establish **multiple downstream connections using its SoftAP interface** and **one upstream connection using its station interface**.
 This will naturally result in a tree network topology consisting of multiple layers of parent-child structures.

 ![ESP-MESH-LITE Tree Topology](https://docs.espressif.com/projects/esp-idf/en/v4.4.2/esp32/_images/mesh-tree-topology.png)